pcote/LearningMachine/README.md

 * A redirect specified for learningmachine similar to the following kind of address. http://yourdomainhere.com/login .
 Note that the /login at the end is important for this setup to work.

+#### Testing Your Setup

+Now is the time to test out your installation.
+Here's what you do.

+1. Go to your ngrok view.
+Copy the part of the url that starts with "http://"
+2. Paste that url into the browser of your choice and hit enter.
+(DO NOT USE a localhost address)
+3. You should be at the "welcome" page.
+Click the "login" button.

+If all goes well, you should now have the Learning Machine main page in front of you.
+Have fun!

 Logging in
 ===========